JFoederer/robotframeworkMBT/demo/Titanic/behaviour_docs/Fastest_service.md

 passengers and crew, or damaged cargo, could have financial implications as the shipping company may be held liable.

-### Example: Titanic hits an iceberg and it continues on its voyage

 In the area of the Altantic ocean known as Iceberg Alley, icebergs may be present.
 The icebergs are a shipping hazard, as they may cause damage to any ships that hit them.
 Any damage to the ship may affect the ship's